-Learn seven tips to help you maximize your equity compensation benefits when you’re saving for, nearing, and entering retirement.
+Learn seven tips to help you maximize your equity compensation benefits when you’re saving for, nearing and entering retirement.

 Your equity compensation can be one of your most valuable workplace benefits.
 Whether it’s in the form of stock options, restricted stock units (RSUs), or an employee stock purchase plan (ESPP), it offers you a chance to share in your company’s success.

 But what about your own long-term goals?
 According to a recent survey, nearly 40% of stock plan participants are seeking retirement planning information1— more than any other financial topic.
 Yet not everyone thinks about using their equity compensation as a tool to build wealth for retirement.
-While there are many factors to consider, from vesting schedules to taxation to market volatility, you can build financial strategies for the future with your equity as a key component.
+While there are many factors to consider, from vesting schedules to taxation to market volatility, you can build financial strategies for the future with your company equity as a key component.

-Let’s start by looking at a few important considerations for your equity compensation at each stage: saving for retirement, nearing retirement, and entering retirement.
+Let’s start by looking at a few important considerations for your equity compensation at each stage: saving for retirement, nearing retirement and entering retirement.

 Get involved and stay engaged.

 The first place to start is a simple one: Consider taking advantage of any retirement and equity benefits available to you at work, and know the details of each.
 That means not just participating in your 401(k) or other employer-sponsored plan, but understanding contribution limits, company matches and automatic features, plus exploring retirement savings plans outside the workplace, like Individual Retirement Accounts.
-Understand the rules and requirements of your company stock awards, and consider enrolling in your ESPP if one is offered.
-Remember, like all investing, your equity compensation may fluctuate in price over the course of time you own the shares.
+Understand the rules and requirements of your company stock awards, and consider enrolling in the ESPP if one is offered.
+Remember, like all investments, your equity compensation may fluctuate in price over the course of time you own the shares.

 Think about retirement with every equity compensation payout.